-There are training programs dedicated to each business-line, curricula developed and updated according to the commercial requirements expressed and regulatory developments, with business guests - bank specialists on various topics, along with internal trainers.
+There are training programs dedicated to each business-line, curricula developed and updated according to the commercial requirements expressed and regulatory developments, with business guests - bank specialists on various topics, along with internal trainers and new technology programs - technical trainings delivered both internal and extern.

-- ➢ Behavioral training programs (topics such as: customer relationship management, communication, sales and negotiation techniques, stress management, conflict management, teamwork, feedback a tool for development and performance, how to make a team meeting more attractive, hybrid management, etc.) which were delivered in 2022 by the development of the webinars & coaching sessions program dedicated to employees, starting from the need to stay connected to each other: "We Connect", and for managerial roles through the "Rise-up" program. - > Other training programs, based on business requirements and regulations: - ✓ certification-trainings in the field of insurance and private pensions for front-office employees; - ✓ initial and continuous training courses in e-learning format for MiFID II.
+- Leadership program for developing managerial skills (Rise up Journey dedicated to all managers), behavioural training programs (topics such as: customer relationship management, communication, sales and negotiation techniques, stress management, conflict management, teamwork, feedback a tool for development and performance, how to make a team meeting more attractive, hybrid management, simplification webinars etc.), teambuilding seminars for developing the collaboration and cooperation skills within BRD teams, coaching sessions program dedicated to all employees. - Other training programs, based on business requirements and regulations: - ✓ certification-trainings in the field of insurance and private pensions for front-office employees; - ✓ initial and continuous training courses in e-learning format for MiFID II.